dantonnoriega/PubPol590-Sp15/Workshop 1/workshop_1.md

 - Setting Up Git On Your Computer
 - Learn Basic Unix Directory Commands
 - Create A Local Repository And Push A Simple Text File
-    - Make A Local Repository
+    - Create A Local Repository
+    - Create An Online Repository On Github
+    - Create A Simple Text File
     - Create A Matching Online Repository
 - Pull Then Push A File To The Class Repository